For Police Officers and Park Rangers

 The applicant is sworn in by the mayor of the City of Mount Vernon.
 Family members and department employees are invited to attend the short ceremony.

-Within a few weeks of being hired, the officer is sent to the Basic Law Enforcement Academy at the Washington State Criminal Justice Training Center in Seattle for approximately 18 weeks.
+Within a few weeks of being hired, police officers are sent to the Basic Law Enforcement Academy at the Washington State Criminal Justice Training Center in Burien, WA for approximately 18 weeks.
 When the officer returns, he/she is assigned an experienced field training officer (FTO).
 The field training period is 12 to 14 weeks in length.
 After successfully passing FTO training, the officer is assigned to the Patrol Division.

-The collective bargaining agreement requires that the Mount Vernon police officers live within a forty-five minute travel time from the police campus at time of completing probation.
+The collective bargaining agreement requires that the Mount Vernon police officers, assigned temporary assignments (Criminal Investigations, Police Tactical Team, and Crisis Negotiator live within a forty-five minute travel time from the police campus.
+K-9 officers shall reside no more than 20 minutes from the city limits of Mount Vernon.